argonaut-io/argonaut/README.md

 ### SBT Settings

-Just add argonaut as a dependency (6.0-M1 is the current version available on oss.sonatype.org at the moment):
+Just add argonaut as a dependency (6.0-M1 is the current version available on oss.sonatype.org at the moment).

+Stable:

     "io.argonaut" %% "argonaut" % "6.0-M1"

+Latest:

+    "io.argonaut" %% "argonaut" % "6.0-SNAPSHOT" changing()

+Note that argonaut depends on scalaz 7.0-M8.

 ### Release